Please fill the form below.

 We started with how the frontend is different from the backend and continued with the backend app development process.
 Next, we saw the components that lay the basis of backend development and finally moved on to the tools that make it all possible.

 Now, bringing an end to the guide, let’s touch base on APIs – the backend technology stack without which it is impossible to do backend development.

 APIs – The crucial part of Backend Programming

 It is impossible to talk about backend development, without the mention of APIs.
 It is through API that we connect applications, software, database, and services seamlessly.
 API has an indispensable role in the building of server-side software architectures, allowing the software to interact and for the data to be transferred.

 At Appinventiv, we have helped several clients to build a robust backend for their mobile application.
 Our team of professionals will help you choose the best backend app solution for your next mobile app development project.

-For instance, for our client Adidas, our experts worked on creating an end-to-end application for their Middle Eastern users with a robust backend architecture.
+For instance, for our client Adidas, our app developers in Dubai worked on creating an end-to-end application for their Middle Eastern users with a robust backend architecture.
 We also used industry-loved technologies and frameworks across native Android and iOS to build an engaging shopping experience for their customers.

 The app has been downloaded 2 million times to date.
 Also, the company has acquired 500k new users.

 For another client Asian Bank, we developed a mobile application with the best backend technology and tools.
 The app helps users with crypto assets to store, transact, and convert cryptocurrencies in fiat currency.
 It offers functionalities such as wire transactions with crypto, buying and selling of cryptocurrencies, wallet recharge, and other payments using Bitcoin and Ethereum.
 The app has been downloaded 250k times to date.
 Also, more than 50k cryptocurrency transactions have been made.